perfsonar/docs/esmond_api_python.rst

 section.
 This is mostly necessary to get the newly generated metadata_key property, it will be needed for other operations.

-Next data can be added to the assocaited event types - the process is similar for both numeric and histogram data.
-Intialize an EventTypePost object similarly to the MetadataPost object, but also using the appropriate metadata_key and event_type to add the data to::
+Next data can be added to the associated event types - the process is similar for both numeric and histogram data.
+Initialize an EventTypePost object similarly to the MetadataPost object, but also using the appropriate metadata_key and event_type to add the data to::

-    et = EventTypePost('http://localhost:8000/', username='pS_user',
+    et = EventTypePost('https://localhost/', username='pS_user',
         api_key='api-key-generated-by-auth-database',
         metadata_key=new_meta.metadata_key,
-        event_type='throughput')
+        event_type='throughput',
+        ssl_verify=False)

 Discrete data points can be added the process is similar for both numeric data and histogram data - first arg is an integer timestamp in seconds and